Athens bare boat vacations logbook 3

 We all agreed it was a fabulous adventure and that the decision to go “bare boat” was the right one - probably much better than the flotilla experience would have been.
 We learned a great deal about Greece and about sailing in Greek waters.

 Our choice of time of year to sail in Greece was ideal.
-The weather was mostly comfortable and there were no hordes of other tourists as we understand would have been the situation even just a few weeks earlier
+The weather was mostly comfortable and there were no hordes of other tourists as we understand would have been the situation even just a few weeks earlier.

 We had little difficulty with the language.
 Most Greek people understand enough English that we could communicate effectively, if not always efficiently.
-The majority of tourists in the islands were German - very few other Europeans, Asians or blacks.
-No beggars or panhandlers anywhere.

 The islands are rocky, rugged - even mountainous, arid looking and with little soil.
 All the island towns have a similar appearance.
 The houses are scattered along narrow streets up the hillsides from the harbors and from a distance they resemble a jumble of little kids’ toy blocks

-Map of our trip route by boat in the Cyclades and later by car on the mainlandA Grand tour of the southern Aegean of Greece: spectacular sailing with a rental yacht.
+Map of our trip route by charter yacht in the Cyclades and later by car on the mainland

-Jim commented that our boat had more complex controls / equipment and a higher level of technology than he expected and that sailing here is very different from sailing among the islands on Canada’s west coast – e.g. deeper water, longer distances.
+Jim commented that our charter yacht had more complex controls / equipment and a higher level of technology than he expected and that sailing here is very different from sailing among the islands on Canada’s west coast – e.g. deeper water, longer distances.
 The technique of Mediterranean mooring was a new experience to us all.

 Norah expected the weather to be warmer than it was most of the time and also that the sea conditions would be calmer than they were on occasion.
 Overall however, she described our trip as exciting and enjoyable.